Quantum complexity in gravity, quantum field theory, and quantum information science: Definition and time evolution of quantum complexity

 To review the second law, we recall a classical monatomic gas in a box.
 Suppose that the gas particles are bunched together in a corner.
-The particles will spread across the box: the gas's entropy, calculable with the Sackur-Tetrode equation, will end up greater than it was originally.
+The particles will spread across the box: the entropy of the gas, calculated with the Sackur-Tetrode equation, will end up greater than it was originally.
 The gas will equilibrate internally.
 Furthermore, suppose that the particles interact.
 They will thermalize; a particle's phase-space distribution will approach the Maxwell--Boltzmann distribution.

-Given the second law's ubiquity, one should expect generic quantum many-body systems, too, to equilibrate and thermalize internally.
+Given the second law's ubiquity, one should expect generic quantum many-body systems to also equilibrate and thermalize internally.
 Quantum many-body systems undergo more stages of equilibration and thermalization than classical systems do.
-We will synopsize some stages, which end with complexity saturation.
-First, we discuss the kinds of systems expected to thermalize.
+We will describe some stages, which end with complexity saturation.
+First, we discuss the kinds of systems that are expected to thermalize.